The latest Revit, Rhino and Sketchup plugins are included with our Windows installer that can be downloaded for free from our website.

 If you like to Arkio geometry into editable Rhino geometry you can also use our close intergration with Autodesk Revit to convert your Arkio scene to solid Revit families first and then export to a DWG.
 You can read more about this workflow here.

-- If you experience issues loading your models try to load the OBJ exports in the Windows 3D viewer, 3DSMax or Rhino to see if the files load well there and what geometry might be causing the issue.
+- If you experience issues loading your models try to load the OBJ exports in the Windows 3D viewer, Blender or 3DSMax to see if the files load well there and what geometry might be causing the issue.

 - Sometimes failing imported models affect the loading of other files.
 Cleaning your temporary ResourceCache files can solve most issues.

 - Arkio currently only supports one-sided faces please make sure your Rhino models have closed polysurfaces and your single face surfaces are modeled with the normals facing outward to prevent missing faces or inverted looking shapes.